-Enabling multiple networks to share the same Ethernet infrastructure, but remain guite isolated from each other.
+Enabling multiple networks to share the same Ethernet infrastructure, but remain quite isolated from each other.
 This is particularly powerful when delivered in an identity-based fashion.

-Allied Telesis has been delivering innovation in these areas of virtualization for some time.
+Allied Telesis have been delivering innovation in these areas of virtualisation for some time.